US Cash Products-Chicago gasoline falls on cycle changes

 Cycle 51 M3 gasoline was seen done at 3.50, 3.25 and 3.00 cents over October RBOB futures, down half a penny.

-Cycle 51 61-grade ultra-low sulfur diesel was seen done early at 1.00 and 0.75 cent over the October heating oil screen, unchanged from Friday's levels, but later fell to 0.40 and 0.25 cent over, down half a cent.
+Cycle 51 61-grade ultra-low sulfur diesel was seen done at 1.00 and 0.75 cent over the October heating oil screen, unchanged from Friday's levels.

 Cycle 51 54-grade jet fuel was steady at 1.50/2.50 cents over.